technancy/ruby-katas/README.md

-# Rake Dave Thomas's Katas
+# Rake Dave Thomas's PragProg Katas

-[Dave Thomas's blog][1] is currently offline, this repository will store the katas and set up some inital tests.
+[Dave Thomas's blog][1] is currently offline, this repository will store his katas (and more) with inital tests.

 ## Instructions:
 Fork this repository and branch off master.